 Over-baking.
 Bake only until golden brown about 25 minutes.

 This recipe calls for sweetened coconut.
-You can use unsweetened coconut but you will need to taste and adjust your sweetner.
+You can use unsweetened coconut, but you will need to taste and adjust your sweetener.

 Do You Want to Save This Recipe?